UCLouvain Faculty of Economic, Social and Political Sciences and Communication: Louvain School of Journalism

-The UCLouvain School of Communication (COMU) organises the different degrees in information and communication studies, including two different master degrees in journalism; the first one ('advanced studies') being focused on research, and the second one being the Louvain School of Journalism (École de journalisme de Louvain, abbreviated EjL) degree, which is part academic and part practical.
+The UCLouvain School of Communication (COMU) organises the different degrees in information and communication studies, including two different master's degrees in journalism; the first one ('advanced studies') being focused on research, and the second one being the Louvain School of Journalism (École de journalisme de Louvain, abbreviated EjL) degree, which is part academic and part practical.
 The Louvain School of Journalism also includes classes at the IAD film school in Louvain-la-Neuve (Institut des arts de diffusion).
-In addition to this, the Louvain School of Journalism offers a double Master degree in Press and Information and another double Master degree in Media Literacy with the IHECS Brussels School of Journalism in Brussels.
+In addition to this, the Louvain School of Journalism offers a double master's degree in Press and Information and another double master's degree in Media Literacy with the IHECS Brussels School of Journalism in Brussels.

 The Louvain School of Journalism is associated with Media and Journalism Research Observatory (ORM), a research group within the UCLouvain School of Communication, and collaborates intensively with the Research Centre on Mediation (University of Lorraine) and the Academy of Journalism and Media (University of Neuchâtel).
 The Louvain School of Journalism is the founding member of the arppej network, the International Research Alliance for Journalism Education and Practice.